thalhazubair/AI-Gen-App/Readme.md

 The Node.js backend then serves the generated image to the React frontend.
 The React frontend displays the image to the user, allowing them to view and download the AI-generated image.

+## User Input Processing using OpenAI:

+The user provides input in natural language, asking questions or specifying their image requirements.
+The Node.js backend sends this user input to the OpenAI API to retrieve relevant text or sentences based on the user's query.
+Text Generation using OpenAI:

+The OpenAI API processes the user input and returns descriptive sentences or information as requested by the user.
+The Node.js backend receives this text from OpenAI and stores it for further processing.

 # Requirements